owiber/postMessageChannel/README.md

         var result = pmc.run('hello', { subject: 'world' });

-        // .run() returns a promise we can use to receive data back from the other frame result.then(function (data) {
+        // run() returns a promise we can use to receive data back from the other frame result.then(function (data) {
           console.log('Got back', data);
         });